Food 4 Less

 Food 4 Less is the name of several grocery store chains, the largest of which is currently owned by Kroger.
 It is a no-frills grocery store where the customers bag their own groceries at the checkout.
 Kroger operates Food 4 Less stores in the Chicago metropolitan area (Illinois and Indiana) and in Southern California.
 Kroger operates their stores as Foods Co. in northern and central California, including Bakersfield and the Central Coast, because they do not have the rights to the Food 4 Less name in those areas.
 Other states, such as Nevada, formerly contained Kroger-owned Food 4 Less stores.

 There are other stores scattered throughout the United States with the Food 4 Less name, part of franchise agreements with various wholesalers, including Unified Western Grocers and Associated Wholesale Grocers Midwest.
 These stores have particular penetration in central and northern California.
 The Food 4 Less name was previously used by Fleming Companies, Inc., but as Fleming exited various regions and ultimately collapsed, the rights to the name went to wholesalers who picked up some of Fleming's former customers.

 Falley's

 The Food 4 Less name and logo was originally conceived in the 1930s by Lou Falley, who developed a chain of stores both in the Food 4 Less name (with the warehouse/no frills format) and the Falley's name.
 The Falley's stores were full service supermarkets, while the Food 4 Less stores were warehouse stores, where labor costs were cut by having the groceries stocked to the shelves in the original cases, rather than stacking individual items.
 These stores were located throughout eastern Kansas and parts of northwestern Missouri.
-Over the years, the number of Falley's store diminished, and were replaced with Food 4 Less stores.
+Over the years, the number of Falley's stores diminished, and were replaced with Food 4 Less stores.
 Falley's also franchised Food 4 Less in states where it did not operate.